SalonenAntti/LSTM-Modeling/README.md

 **Exploratory Data Analysis (EDA)**: Initial analysis to understand data characteristics, distributions, and potential patterns.

 **Univariate Time Series Analysis**: Analysis of individual time series (e.g., stock prices) to identify trends, seasonality, and other characteristics.

-Bivariate Time Series Analysis: Examination of relationships between two time series (e.g., comparing stock prices of IBM and Apple).
+**Bivariate Time Series Analysis**: Examination of relationships between two time series (e.g., comparing stock prices of IBM and Apple).

-Multivariate Time Series Analysis: Analysis involving multiple time series to uncover complex interactions among variables (e.g., stocks, sectors, and market indices).
+**Multivariate Time Series Analysis**: Analysis involving multiple time series to uncover complex interactions among variables (e.g., stocks, sectors, and market indices).

-Time Series Decomposition: Breaking down time series data into its component parts (trend, seasonality, residuals) for better understanding and modeling.
+**Time Series Decomposition**: Breaking down time series data into its component parts (trend, seasonality, residuals) for better understanding and modeling.

-Stationary and Autocorrelation Tests: Statistical tests to determine if the time series is stationary and to measure the correlation of the series with its past values.
+**Stationary and Autocorrelation Tests**: Statistical tests to determine if the time series is stationary and to measure the correlation of the series with its past values.

-Feature Engineering: Creation of new features from raw data, such as lagged values, moving averages, and other statistical features to enhance model performance.
+**Feature Engineering**: Creation of new features from raw data, such as lagged values, moving averages, and other statistical features to enhance model performance.

-LSTM Model Training: Development, training, and tuning of Long Short-Term Memory (LSTM) networks to forecast stock and index prices based on the processed data.
+**LSTM Model Training**: Development, training, and tuning of Long Short-Term Memory (LSTM) networks to forecast stock and index prices based on the processed data.